-During 2013, the Company implemented a RSU plan in respect of officers and employees of the Corporation.
-The RSU Plan entitles officers or employees to a cash payment at the end of a terms or performance period of up to three years following the date of the award.
-The value of the payout is determined by multiplying the number of RSUs vested at the payout date by the Market Price of the Company's shares on the five trading days immediately prior to a payout date with settlement in cash.
+During 2013, the Company implemented a RSU plan for officers and employees of the Corporation, which was subsequently amended and approved by the Company's shareholders on April 29, 2014.
+The RSU Plan entitles officers or employees to either a cash payment or an award of common shares from treasury or from market purchases at the end of a term or performance period of up to three years following the date of the award.
+The value of the cash payout is determined by multiplying the number of RSUs vested at the payout date by the Market Price of the Company's shares prior to a payout date with settlement in cash.
+The expense is recorded in the consolidated statement of loss and comprehensive loss in share based payments and credited to equity under contributed surplus since the payment in cash or common shares is at the option of the Company.